USS Gerald R. Ford: Construction

 On 10 September 2008, the U.S. Navy signed a $5.1 billion contract with Northrop Grumman Shipbuilding in Newport News, Virginia, to design and construct the carrier.
-Northrop had begun advance construction of the carrier under a $2.7 billion contract in 2005.
-The carrier was constructed at the Huntington Ingalls (formerly Northrop Grumman) Newport News Shipbuilding facilities in Newport News, Virginia, which employs 19,000 workers.
+Northrop had begun advanced construction of the carrier under a $2.7 billion contract in 2005.
+The carrier was constructed at the Huntington Ingalls (formerly Northrop Grumman) Newport News Shipbuilding facilities in Newport News.

-The keel of the new warship was ceremonially laid on 14 November 2009 in Dry Dock 12 by Ford's daughter, Susan Ford Bales.
-In a speech to the assembled shipworkers and DoD officials, Bales said: "Dad met the staggering challenges of restoring trust in the presidency and healing the nation's wounds after Watergate in the only way he knew how—with complete honesty and integrity.
+The keel of the new warship was ceremonially laid on 14 November 2009 in Dry Dock 12 by President Ford's daughter, Susan Ford Bales.
+In a speech to the assembled shipworkers and Department of Defense officials, Bales said: "Dad met the staggering challenges of restoring trust in the presidency and healing the nation's wounds after Watergate in the only way he knew how—with complete honesty and integrity.
 And that is the legacy we remember this morning."

-The ship's crest was developed jointly by the ship sponsor and the first commanding officer, Captain John F. Meier.

 In August 2011, the carrier was reported to be "structurally halfway complete".
-In April 2012, construction was said to be 75 percent complete.
+In April 2012, construction was said to be 75% complete.
 On 24 May 2012, the important milestone of completing the vessel up to the waterline was reached when the critical lower bow was lifted into place.
 This was the 390th of the nearly 500 lifts of the integral modular components from which the vessel is assembled.
-Huntington Ingalls reported in an 8 November press release construction had "reached 87 percent structural completion".
-By 19 December 2012, construction had reached 90 percent structural completion.
+Huntington Ingalls reported in an 8 November press release that construction had "reached 87% structural completion".
+By 19 December 2012, construction had reached 90% structural completion.
 "Of the nearly 500 total structural lifts needed to complete the ship, 446 have been accomplished."

 The island was landed and accompanying ceremony took place on 26 January 2013.

-On 7 May 2013, the last of 162 superlifts was put in place, bringing the ship to 100 percent structural completion.

-On 11 July 2013, a time capsule was welded into a small room just above the floor, continuing a long Navy tradition.
-The time capsule holds items chosen by President Ford's daughter, Susan Ford Bales, and includes sandstone from the White House, Navy coins, and aviator wings from the ship's first commanding officer.
+On 7 May, the last of 162 superlifts was put in place, bringing the ship to structural completion.
+On 11 July, a time capsule was welded into a small room just above the floor, continuing a long Navy tradition.
+The time capsule holds items chosen by Susan Ford Bales, and includes sandstone from the White House, Navy coins, and aviator wings from the ship's first commanding officer.